mmkrei/Lessons/README.md

 # Lessons

-This includes all of my Arduino sketches as they relate to the the inventr.io (https://inventr.io/) courses.
+Includes all of my Arduino sketches as they relate to the the inventr.io (https://inventr.io/) courses.